codinghistorian/deployment_automation/README.md

 setFathomPriceOracle.json : Token symbol and addresses used for price feed swtich from simplePriceFeed to CentralizedOraclePriceFeed is set in this file.

 #### whitelisting
-whitelisting.json : CollateralTokenAdapter and addresses to be whitelisted, FlashMintModule and addresses to be whitelisted
+whitelisting.json : CollateralTokenAdapter and addresses to be whitelisted, FlashMintModule and addresses to be whitelisted, LiquidationEngine and addresses to be whitelisted

 ## Makefile for stablecoin
 ### Variables